 Outside the Office

 I am originally from Macedon, NY, just outside of Rochester, and currently reside in Newtown, CT.
 My full married name is Cheryl Sobieraj Wadhwa; however I practice under the name Sobieraj as my husband is a "Doctor" as well.
 He works as the Chairman of Orthodontist at Columbia University.
-We have a 19-year-old son, twin girls who are 16, and a 13 year-old son, in addition to two dogs, two cats, a slew of frogs and 10 chickens!
+We have a 19-year-old son, twin girls who are 16, and a 13 year-old son, in addition to three dogs, two cats, a slew of frogs and 10 chickens!

 My family is, of course, the most important thing in my life, and I am thankful that dentistry provides me the opportunity to balance a career with a wonderful family.
 When I have free time, I enjoy walking and hiking, traveling, and reading.